wix-incubator/learn-reasonml-workshop/README.md

 <a name="overview"></a>

 # Workshop high level overview

 <a name="goals"></a>

-#### Goals
+  ## Goals
+  - General understanding of the ReasonML ecosystem
+  - Experience hands on some of the super productive features
-  - have fun!
+  - Have fun!

-<a name="process"></a>
-#### Process
- describe how chapters are to be solved

 <a name="workshop"></a>

-# Let's start!
- - learn the basics of the language: instructions in the files, no need to explain here
- - additional material: AoC, katas?
+  ## Workshop

+  chapters are ready to go
+  `npm start` for compilation with watch
+  `npm test` to run built in tests everything you need is written in comments

 <a name="info"></a>

-# Additional information
+# Additional Resources

-links to BS, Reason etc.
-credits to original workshops
-additional reading:
+## More Coding!
+folder with AoC, Katas, etc.

-## Starting from scratch
+## How to start a project from scratch

 ### Short version: